ParadiseAigo/Tekken-7-Player-Displayer/README.md

 * ALT+F  puts the game in full-screen mode
 * ALT+O  opens the list of all the players you played against
 * ALT+C  opens the comment window where you can write a comment after playing against an opponent
+* ALT+S  turn off silent mode, or in other words: turn on in-game feedback (program is in silent mode by default)

 ## Installation
 Download the latest release [here](https://github.com/ParadiseAigo/Tekken-7-Player-Displayer/releases) or you can build it yourself by loading the .sln file in Visual Studio.